 About Pila Pharma as presented by the American Diabetes Association in 2021

 Pila Pharma CEO Dorte X. Gram marks the World Diabetes day with a visit to the Institute of Metabolic science at University of Cambridge, the facility of the upcoming clinical trial for diabetes and obesity.

-According to new figures from the World Health Organisation, diabetes is a world wide pandemic with a staggering prevalence of 422 m diabetics and the disease has increased four fold over the last 25 years.
-The disease can lead to cardiovascular disease resulting in reduction of quality of life for the patient, increased risk of death and high health care expenses.
-Approximately 90 % of all diabetics suffer from type 2 diabetes, whilst approximately 10% suffers from type 1 diabetes.
+According to 2016 figures from the World Health Organisation, diabetes is a worldwide pandemic with a staggering prevalence of 422 m diabetics and the disease has increased fourfold over the last 25 years.
+The disease can lead to cardiovascular disease resulting in the reduction of quality of life for the patient, increased risk of death and staggering healthcare expenses.
+Approximately 90 % of all diabetics suffer from type 2 diabetes, whilst approximately 10% suffer from type 1 diabetes.

 A number of potent, small molecule TRPV1 antagonists have already entered clinical trials for indications like pain and cough.
-Based on available public data and to our knowledge, 5 assets are currently in clinical development, 6 assets have been discontinued for reasons other than safety, 3 assets have been discontinued due to undisclosed reasons and 2 assets have been discontinued due to safety problems.
+Based on available public data and to our knowledge, five assets are currently in clinical development, six assets have been discontinued for reasons other than safety, three assets have been discontinued due to undisclosed reasons and two assets have been discontinued due to safety problems.
 To the best of our knowledge, the reported safety problems related to hyperthermia seem to vary within the drug class from serious to insignificant.
-XEN-D0501 has been found to have a moderate and transcient effect on hyperthermia – an effect that we have judged within the absolutely acceptable range.
+XEN-D0501 has been found to have a moderate and transient effect on hyperthermia – an effect that we have judged within the absolutely acceptable range.